sreechand/bhaagv0/README.md

 Provides the AI model (GPT-4 Turbo) used for generating personalized training plans Processes structured prompts to create detailed, adaptive training schedules Returns JSON-formatted plan data that is parsed and stored in the database

+**Growth School**
+Developed as part of the Build W/ AI program by Growth School By Manish, Sandeep, Sreechand, Abhisehk